Plans & Pricing

 Legal tech innovation has led to great benefits for law firm owners, including increased revenue4 and profitability.
 According to research done by Clio, tech solutions earned solo law firms $50,000 more in revenue in 2021.

-Similarly, in 2019, solo law firms using electronic payments, client portals, and client intake and CRM solutions collected $27,904 more revenue than firms that weren’t using these technologies5.
+Similarly, in 2019, solo law firms that utilized electronic payments, client portals, and client intake and CRM solutions generated $27,904 more in revenue than those that did not adopt these technologies.5.

 In addition to increased profitability and revenue, technology-created efficiencies offer lawyers other benefits, including reducing time spent on routine and potentially tedious tasks, increasing work satisfaction, and often leading to greater work life balance.

-This year, SME firms have shared that improving internal efficiency is a top priority.
-Internal efficiency will allow attorneys the time and ability to continue spending more time practicing law and less time on administrative tasks.
+This year, SME firms have identified improving internal efficiency as a top priority.
+Enhancing efficiency enables attorneys to dedicate more time to practicing law and less to administrative tasks.

-To further this priority, SME firm owners and solo practitioners have shared that technology and legal-specific technologies are the top investment priorities.
-Along with greater efficiency, firms are aiming to continue improving client services6.
+To advance this priority, SME firm owners and solo practitioners have identified technology—particularly legal-specific solutions—as their top investment focus.
+Beyond enhancing efficiency, firms are also striving to further improve client services6.

 "It is of critical importance that small firms hold on to their hard-won gains this year in spending more time practicing law and less time dealing with administrative tasks.
 Avoiding backsliding into previous habits or losing focus because of distractions or shifting attention to other goals will be key.” ~Thomson Reuters Institute, 2023 State of Small Law Firms